cfpb/sbl-project/features/features.md

     - Financial institution(s) HAVE opted-in

 **Managed user**
-- Users managed by financial institution administrators.
+- Users managed by financial institution administrators
     - Cannot self-register
-    - Cannot manage which institutions they are associated with.
+    - Cannot manage which institutions they are associated with

 **Other user types**
   - SBL Help